Bartozo/Bartozo/README.md

 I graduated with a master's degree on Polish-Japanese Academy of Information Technology in Warsaw. 🇵🇱🇯🇵

 ## What I work with on a daily basis
-- iOS
+- 💚 Android
-- 🤖 Android
+- 🤍 iOS
-- Flutter (for cross-platform, which also includes Windows and macOS)
+- 💙 Flutter (for cross-platform, which also includes Windows and macOS)
-- Figma
+- 🎨 Figma
-- Sketch
+- 💎 Sketch

 ## What am I actually doing?
 - 🐛 I'm fixing bugs in the projects